 Reviewer #1: You have done a careful job responding to the issues raised by the reviewers.
 Your revision provides initial evidence that choices between naturalistic stimuli are not altered in any significant way despite the presence of carefully calibrated choice sets.
 It may be the case that the attraction effect is very small for naturalistic stimuli, but it is possible that you will find non-zero effects for various important moderators.
 I will propose a reanalysis that avoids the confound generated by successive choices on the same AB pair, and an exploration of a number of interesting potential moderators.
 1. Clarify what you mean by naturalistic stimuli.
 There are at least two ways that choices among naturalistic attributes are fundamentally different from numeric or geometric ones.
 First, naturalistic stimuli, such as a city, a bran, or image of a person, have unique identities defined by many attributes.
 Second, those attributes generally are not monotonically related to preferences.
 Thus, a moderately scary movie can be preferred to one that is not scary or very scary.
 These two properties imply that it is difficult to find stimuli pairs about which one is unambiguously indifferent or strongly dominant.
 The cleverness of the paper arises because you limit that uncertainty by selecting for each respondent AB movies that get the same rating and Aa pairs with strong rating differences.
 It is important, however, to clarify the meaning and generalizability of the naturalistic stimuli you explore.

 We thank the reviewer for raising this very important point.
-We clarified that naturalistic stimuli refers to options represented in a pictorial format as opposed to a numerical attribute by alternative format (page 2).
+We clarified that naturalistic stimuli refers to options represented in a pictorial format as they would in the real world (e.g. on Netflix) as opposed to a numerical attribute by alternative format (page 2).
 In addition, we added the reviewer’s points highlighting the complexities around designing a choice experiment with naturalistic options in the beginning of the method section (page 4).
 Tim, Neil, are you happy with this/shall I add to main text that this was pointed out by reviewer 2?

-“Choice options that are represented along two attribute dimensions (perceptual or numerical) can be relatively easily manipulated within a choice experiment, however, most real-world choices involve complex, naturalistic objects with a large number of underlying attributes.
+“Choice options that are represented along two attribute dimensions (perceptual or numerical) can be relatively easily manipulated within a choice experiment, however, most real-world choices involve complex, naturalistic objects with a large number of underlying attributes that cannot be explicitly/numerically represented.

-These naturalistic options are represented in a pictorial format as opposed to by a set of numerical attributes.”
+These naturalistic options are represented in a pictorial format as opposed to a set of numerical attributes.”

 “When the stimuli are represented with numerical attribute dimensions, it is straightforward to construct choice triplets with a target, competitor and decoy option.
 However, with naturalistic stimuli, this task is significantly more complicated.
 First, such stimuli can have a high number of attribute dimensions that might vary across individuals.
 In addition, it is entirely possible that preferences are not monotonic over these attribute dimensions (while this could also be the case for alternative-by-attribute representations, these dimensions are usually constructed to ensure monotonic preferences, e.g., probability of winning, amount to win).”